icanbwell/fhir-server/streaming.md

 ## Client Implementation
 1. Client opens a connection and sends a request as in the non-streaming case.
-2. Client sends a `_streamResponse=1` query parameter to request streaming.
 3. Server sends the data in chunks.
 Client processes the chunk and waits for the next one.